 In 2017, an online working capacity management system, known as Kompassi, was acquired for the Group.
 The system provides a better overall picture of sickness absences and for the management and reporting of working capacity risks.
-This improved the identification of individual working capacity risks, the planning of well-timed treatment and rehabilitation measures and the monitoring of the return to work.
+This improved the identification of individual working capacity risks, the planning of well-timed treatment and rehabilitation measures and the moni-